 In Middle River, however, the average commute to work is quite long.
-On average, people spend 30.90 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+On average, people spend 31.00 minutes each day getting to work, which is significantly higher than the national average.

-In terms of college education, the citizens of Middle River rank slightly lower than the national average.
-15.03% of adults 25 and older in Middle River have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Middle River is nearly on par with the US average for all cities of 21.84%: 18.28% of adults 25 and older in Middle River have a bachelor's degree or advanced degree.

-The per capita income in Middle River in 2010 was $25,589, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,356 for a family of four.
+The per capita income in Middle River in 2018 was $26,962, which is low income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $107,848 for a family of four.
 However, Middle River contains both very wealthy and poor people as well.

-Middle River is a very ethnically-diverse town.
+Middle River is an extremely ethnically-diverse town.
 The people who call Middle River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middle River residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middle River include Irish, Italian, English, and Polish.
+Important ancestries of people in Middle River include German, Irish, Italian, African, and English.